 Though not members of the Compensation Committee, Jimmy Tallent, United's Chief Executive Officer and Rex Schuette, United's Executive Vice President and Chief Financial Officer were invited to most Compensation Committee meetings along with Robert Head, Chairman of the Board of Directors and Zell Miller, Director Emeritus.
-Prior to his retirement in January 2008, Thomas Gilliland, United's former Executive Vice President, Secretary and General Counsel was also invited to most meetings.
 Although all invitees may participate in discussions and provide information that the Compensation Committee considers (except for discussions with respect to any invitee's own compensation, in which an executive does not participate), invitees do not participate in voting and decision-making.

 In setting and approving compensation of senior executives, the Compensation Committee considers objective measurements of business performance, the accomplishment of strategic and financial objectives, the development of management talent within the company, and other matters relevant to the short-term and the long-term success of the company and the enhancement of shareholder value in the broadest sense.
-As described above, with respect to Mr. Schuette, Mr. Gilliland, Mr. Freeman - United's Executive Vice President and Chief Operating Officer, and Mr. Shearrow - United's Executive Vice President and Chief Risk Officer (referred to herein together with Mr. Tallent as the "Named Executive Officers"), the Committee also considered the recommendations of Mr. Tallent in 2007.
+As described above, with respect to Mr. Schuette, Mr. Freeman - United's Executive Vice President and Chief Risk Officer, and Mr. White - United's President of the Atlanta Region (referred to herein together with Mr. Tallent as the "Named Executive Officers"), the Committee also considered the recommendations of Mr. Tallent in 2008.

 In performing its responsibilities for executive compensation, the Compensation Committee has sole authority to, and does to the extent it deems necessary or desirable, retain and consult with outside professional advisors.
-During 2007, Watson Wyatt & Co. advised the Compensation Committee and the

-Board on executive compensation.
+During 2008, Watson Wyatt & Co. advised the Compensation Committee and the Board on executive compensation.
 Watson Wyatt reported directly to the Compensation Committee.
 Watson Wyatt performed a study of the compensation of executive management of companies within the industry and with companies of comparable size.
-The groups used to compare executive compensation include (1) a peer group of 14 bank holding companies with asset sizes ranging from \$6 to \$10 billion and a median of \$7.8 billion (the "Peer Group") and a reference group of eight bank holding companies with asset sizes ranging from \$10 to \$14 billion with a median asset size of \$11.3 billion (the "Reference Group"), approximately the asset size to which United may grow to in the next three years based on recent growth.
-The Peer Group consisted of Alabama National BanCorporation, Chittenden Corporation, First Midwest Bancorp, Inc., Greater Bay Bancorp, MB Financial, Inc., Old National Bancorp, Provident Bankshares Corporation, Pacific Capital Bancorp, Susquehanna Bancshares, Inc., Trustmark Corporation, United Bankshares, Inc., UMB Financial Corporation, Umpqua Holdings Corporation and Wintrust Financial Corporation.
-The Reference Group consisted of Bank of Hawaii Corporation, BancorpSouth, Inc. Cullen/Frost Bankers, Inc., FirstMerit Corporation, Sterling Financial Corporation, South Financial Group, Inc., Valley National Bancorp and Whitney Holding Corporation.
+The groups used to compare executive compensation include (1) a peer group of 13 bank holding companies with asset sizes ranging from \$6.5 to \$10.5 billion and a median of \$8.3 billion (the "Peer Group") and a reference group of ten bank holding companies with asset sizes ranging from \$11 to \$14 billion with a median asset size of \$12.9 billion (the "Reference Group"), approximately the asset size to which United may grow to in the next three years based on recent growth.
+The Peer Group consisted of Bank of Hawaii Corporation, Boston Private Financial Holdings, Inc., First Midwest Bancorp, Inc., FirstMerit Corporation, MB Financial, Inc., Old National Bancorp, Pacific Capital Bancorp, Provident Bankshares Corporation, Trustmark Corporation, UMB Financial Corporation, Umpqua Holdings Corporation, United Bancshares, Inc., and Wintrust Financial Corporation, South Financial Group, Inc., Sterling Financial Corporation, Susquehanna Bancshares, Inc., Valley National Bancorp, Whitney Holding Corporation and Wilmington Trust Corporation.
 The Compensation Committee also compared United's executive compensation to published executive compensation surveys, including bank holding companies with similar asset sizes, compiled with the assistance of Watson Wyatt (the "Published Surveys").

 The Compensation Committee compares the performance of United to the performance of the companies in the Peer Group and Reference Group and establishes United's compensation similar to or more or less than such companies consistent with its goal of competitively compensating United's Named Executive Officers.
-Because during the past several years, United has outperformed the median performance of the Peer Group and Reference Group, the Compensation Committee has attempted to compensate its Named Executive Officers comparable to executive officers at Peer Group and Reference Group companies but generally above the median compensation paid in each such group.
+The Compensation Committee has attempted to compensate its Named Executive Officers comparable to executive officers at Peer Group and Reference Group companies but generally above the median compensation paid in each such group.
 The Compensation Committee also uses Watson Wyatt's analysis to assist in determine the amounts of each element of compensation.